grpc/grpc-java/CONTRIBUTING.md

   commit description makes a good PR description and is auto-copied by GitHub if you have a single commit when creating the PR.

-  If your change is mostly for a single module (other module changes are trivial), prefix your commit summary with the module name changed.
+  If your change is mostly for a single module (e.g., other module changes are trivial), prefix your commit summary with the module name changed.
 Instead of "Add HTTP/2 faster-than-light support to gRPC Netty" it is more terse as "netty: Add faster-than-light support".